• Skip to primary navigation

 • In a separate ramekin or small bowl, mix together the remaining kecap manis, soy sauce and chili paste.

-3 tbsp soy sauce, 4 tbsp kecap manis, 1 tsp chilli paste
+3 tablespoon soy sauce, 4 tablespoon kecap manis, 1 teaspoon chilli paste

 • Add your rice to the wok and stir gently until well mixed with the vegetables and tempeh.